Ajeet1606/sketchify/README.md

 - Fully responsive freehand writing with custom stroke color and width with Erase functionality
 - Custom Commands provided to handle different operations like Undo, Redo, Clear All and for switching between different modes.
 - Auto save sketches in local storage
-- Zoom and scroll functionality
+- Smooth Zoom and scroll functionality
 - Download canvas data as PNG image

 ## Installation 🛠️